integrations/slack/README.md

 --------
 ## Installing the GitHub integration for Slack
 ### Requirements
-This app officially supports GitHub.com (which includes our GitHub Enterprise cloud-hosted offering) and Slack.com, but the team plans to support GitHub Enterprise Server (our self-hosted product) and Slack Enterprise Grid in the future.
+This app officially supports GitHub.com (which includes our GitHub Enterprise cloud-hosted offering) and Slack.com, but the team plans to support GitHub Enterprise Server (our self-hosted product) in the future.

 ### Installation
 [Install the GitHub integration for Slack](https://slack.com/apps/A01BP7R4KNY-github).
 After you've signed in to your Slack workspace, you will be prompted to give the app access: